 How To Get to Anna Maria Island, Florida

-This enormous, sage green villa came courtesy of Anna Maria Vacations, and was -until very recently – a family home.
-Proudly dubbed a piece of ‘Old Florida’, the stunning villa featured its own pier (complete with a gaggle of pelicans), wide verandas, swinging chairs and creaking floorboards.
+This enormous, sage green villa came courtesy of Anna Maria Vacations and was -until very recently – a family home.
+Proudly dubbed a piece of ‘Old Florida’, the stunning villa even featured its own pier (complete with a gaggle of pelicans), a wide veranda, swinging chairs and creaking floorboards.

 Things to Do on Anna Maria Island, Florida